 This is where some sort of spiritual practice would be really helpful.
 The Enneagram in itself is completely nondenominational, but at the same time requires a spiritual practice to cement what’s being learned.
 I lean Buddhist, but it works with anything, as long as that anything provides you with a practice of inner reflection.

-So here’s the list and description of all the Types taken directly out of my beloved “The Wisdom of the Enneagram” book, along with the pattern of disintegration (the way each Type acts under stress) for each one.
+So here’s the list and description of all the Types taken directly out of my beloved “The Wisdom of the Enneagram” book.
 If you don’t already know your Type, read through them and see what fits.
 You’ll be able to tell by just the short description alone what the good and the bad in your parenting style looks like.
 If you happen to fall in love with the Enneagram as I did, get the book.
 There’s so much more in there then I could ever condense into one blog post.

 Type One: The Reformer